 What about America?

 The Eurovision Song Contest has also been broadcast outside Europe to several countries that do not compete, such as the USA, Canada, New Zealand, and China (except when a bunch of Irish gay boys danced a jig and they refused to show it).
 An exception was first made in 2015, when Australia - broadcaster SBS is an associate member of the EBU - was allowed to compete.
 They've been there every year since.
-Technically they only get to take part if the host broadcaster invites them.
+Technically they only got to take part if the host broadcaster invites them.
+And then in 2018, the EBU announced SBS was welcome anytime - invite or no invite - for the next few years.
+In other words, forever.

-America screens the show on a minority cable channel, even though many major network broadcasters are associate EBU members.
+America screened the show on a minority (LGBTQ) cable channel - Logo - even though many major network broadcasters are associate EBU members.
 Unlike Australia, there has been no invitation to take part so far - doesn't mean they never will.
+In 2019, Logo dropped out, but Canada opted in.
+Make of that what you will.

 How are the songs picked?